puppetlabs/puppet-docs/source/puppet/4.6/reference/type.md

 This is a metatype that can manage other resource types.
-Any metaparams specified here will be passed on to any generated resources, so you can purge umanaged resources but set `noop` to true so the purging is only logged and does not actually happen.
+Any metaparams specified here will be passed on to any generated resources, so you can purge unmanaged resources but set `noop` to true so the purging is only logged and does not actually happen.

 <h3 id="resources-attributes">Attributes</h3>